-Steak cuts and how “done” people like them
+A guide to gourmet steak cuts and how “done” people like them.

-There are serious differences in how people order different cuts, and we wanted to know why.
+There are serious differences in how people order different steak cuts, and we wanted to know why.

 “Every steak has a different fiber,” said Jens Dahlmann, the executive chef at Longhorn.
 “If you look at the most tender steak, it’s the tenderloin.
 That’s a steak that lends itself to barely cooking it.
 It’s got a very soft fiber and very sweet flavors to it.
 It works great for rare and medium-rare.”

 Prime rib also works great on the rarer side.
 Because it’s cooked slowly and at low temperatures, a rare order of prime rib can come out without the bloodiness that turns off many rare-averse people.
-Other steaks can handle more heat.
+Other premium steak cuts can handle more heat.

 “Steaks that still perform very well even if you go to a medium-well temperature, those would be the highly marbled steaks, the ribeye, even the porterhouse or T-bone,” Dahlmann said.
 “There is a bone running through the middle, and around the bone retains more moisture and flavor.”